mslinn/awsLambdaTest/HTTP_API.md

 1. An HTTP API in front of a Lambda.
 2. A default catch-all route.
-3. A default stage that is configured to automatically deploy changes (to the Lambda?).
+3. A default stage called `$default` that is configured to automatically deploy changes to the API configuration.

 If you wish to type along and have not already performed the instructions on the [previous page](REGISTER.md) please do so now.